 Given these penalties, all North Dakota employers should strive to remain in compliance with the state’s workers’ comp law at all times.

 In North Dakota, many workers’ comp claims end in settlements.
-This means the parties to the claim – the injured employee, the employer, and the state-run insurer – must agree on a lump-sum payment in return for the employee (or the employee’s survivors) agreeing to forgo future payments.
+This means the parties to the claim must agree on a lump-sum payment in return for the employee (or the employee’s survivors) agreeing to forgo future payments.

 In North Dakota, employees must file a workers’ comp claim within two years from the injury date.
 This is the first date any reasonable person would have recognized that a work-related injury happened.

-If you are ready to explore commercial insurance options for your North Dakota business, start a free online application today to compare quotes from top-rated carriers.
+If you are ready to explore commercial insurance options for your North Dakota business, start a free online application today to compare quotes from top-rated insurance companies.